 What is this test?

-This test measures the level of angiotensin converting enzyme (ACE) in your blood.
+This test measures how much angiotensin converting enzyme (ACE) is in your blood.

 Why do I need this test?